Omisingh/Multivendors-Opensource-Ecommerce/README.md

-This is for people who like to sell physical or downloadable products online It’s also for people who want to create a multi vendor store with revenue sharing Business owners who are interested in making passive income from home This course is probably not for the person who is not interested in creating a marketplace for buying or selling products online
+This is for people who like to sell physical or downloadable products online It’s also for people who want to create a multi vendor store with revenue sharing Business owners who are interested in making passive income from home
-It is also not for the person that is not willing to follow the course step by step